45 of the Best Shows to Watch on Netflix Right Now

 27. Orange Is the New Black

-Based on Piper Kierman’s Memoir ‘Orange Is the New Black: My Year in a Women's Prison’ this drama-filled series will have you bingeing whole seasons in one weekend.
+Based on Piper Kierman’s memoir ‘Orange Is the New Black: My Year in a Women's Prison’ this drama-filled series will have you bingeing whole seasons in one weekend.
 Get to know a team of inmates and guards as they navigate prison life and wait for their sentences to end.
 There’s love, loss, and a whole lot of arguing.
 Grab your popcorn – this one’s a goodie!

 28. Outlander

-The first season of Outlander introduced us to Claire (Caitriona Balfe), who accidentally time travelled back from her present-day in post-WWII Scotland all the way back to 1743, to a country on the brink of civil war.
+The first season of Outlander introduced us to Claire (Caitriona Balfe), who accidentally time travelled back from her post-WWII present-day Scotland all the way back to 1743, to a country on the brink of civil war.
 There, she stumbles into the path of the dashing Jamie (Sam Heughan), and a time-travelling, multi-dimensional, era-spanning love story ensues.
 This romantic period drama is all-engaging and all-encompassing television, full of mystery and passion.

 29. Dear Child